MicrosoftDocs/windows-iotcore-docs/windows-iotcore/learn-about-hardware/IoTCorePortingTool.md

 *  `-os` should be specified if you are not planning to use UWP.
 By default, the tool validates your binaries against the Windows UWP platform.

+> [!NOTE]
-        NOTE: IoTAPIPortingTool.exe must be run from a Visual Studio Developer Command Prompt.
+> IoTAPIPortingTool.exe must be run from a Visual Studio Developer Command Prompt.
 You need to navigate to the folder that contains the IotAPIPortingTool.exe.

         Sample command: C:\IoTAPIPortingTool\bin\Debug>IoTAPIPortingTool.exe C:\Sample\Sample.exe -os